SongJioJio/Regularization-For-Regression-Networks/README.md

-Some experiments for verifying the validity of our proposed regularization term.
+Here are the experiments we conducted to verify the validity of our proposed regularization term.